juvenn/juvenn.github.io/index.md

 ---
 layout: default
-title: About
+title: hi
 ---

-<h1>About</h1>
+<h1>hi</h1>

 <section>

 <p>I'm Juvenn Woo, I make web software.
-I walk, and I'm telling stories
+I walk, and I'm <a
-here, in the context of China.</p>
+href="/archive.html">telling stories</a> here, in the context of China.</p>

 <p>I was programmer at <a
 href="http://charls.ccer.edu.cn">CHARLS</a>.</p>

 <p>I have been programming on Linux since 2008, and have built deployed
 web software in Python, Ruby, and PHP.
-My most recent interests are getting into functional programming, mostly in Erlang and Clojure.
+My recent interests are getting into functional programming, mostly in Erlang and Clojure.
 I am the maintainer of <a href="https://github.com/juvenn/mustache.vim">mustache.vim</a>.</p>

 </section>